halt-dos/hd-wiki-public/docs/enterprise/ddos.md

 - #### **Transparent and Easy Deployment**

 Haltdos Anti-DDOS provides protection by being an inline solution that seamlessly integrates into your existing infrastructure with a simple DNS change.
 Haltdos Solution can be deployed in layer 2 transparent mode for inline traffic.
-This deploeyment will not perform any changes in ARP/MAC address for uplink or downlink devices. post inspection, it will allow the frame in the exact same format to next device without changing MAC/IP details.
+This deployment will not perform any changes in ARP/MAC address for uplink or downlink devices.
+Post inspection, it will forward the frame in the exact same format to next device without changing MAC/IP address details.

 - #### **Cost Effective**